swarmstack/swarmstack/README.md

 3 or more Enterprise Linux 7 (RHEL/CentOS) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices to the storage cluster. _More devices = better performance_.

- With [Portworx PX Developer version](https://github.com/portworx/px-dev) we'll install a storage cluster for each set of (3) hosts added to the cluster that will provide up to _1TB_ of persistent storage for up to _40_ volumes.
+ With [Portworx PX Developer version](https://github.com/portworx/px-dev) we'll install a storage cluster for each set of (3) hosts added to the cluster, which will provide up to _1TB_ of persistent storage for up to _40_ volumes across those 3 nodes.
+When deploying more than 3 nodes in the docker swarm, you'll use constraints and node tags within your docker services to pin them to one particular grouping of 3 hosts within the larger cluster _(e.g. nodes 1 2 3, nodes 4 5 6,  etc)_.
+Containers not needing persistent storage can be scheduled across the entire cluster.
 Only a subset of your application containers will likely require persistent storage.

-When using PX Enterprise, or bringing your own storage solution, these limitations will no longer apply, and the storage can be made available simultaneously to a larger number of nodes.
+ When using [Portworx PX Enterprise](https://portworx.com/) or bringing another storage solution, these limitations may no longer apply and the storage can be made available simultaneously to a larger number of nodes the swarm cluster.

 # INSTALLATION:
 `git clone https://github.com/swarmstack/ungravity.git`